 While this does not feature a dedicated graphics, it is ready to harbor one.
 It has everything there including a good 500 Watts power supply.

 You don’t quite need a dedicated graphics card for photo editing anyways.

-Other than that, this PC features a whopping 16 GB of high performance RAM operating at 3w00 MHz.
-The only drawback here is that features a meager 356 GB of SSD only.
+Other than that, this PC features a whopping 16 GB of high performance RAM operating at 3000 MHz and a decent 512 GB of SSD.

 All in all, if you need a model that combines processing and GPU power, then this is the best budget desktop for photo editing in our opinion.